-Judah Mahay is a writer and activist.
+Judah Mahay is a writer that revels in taking science to plausible extremes or reality to the magical.
 Being born and raised in the rustic backwoods of Alaska and traveling the world has provided him with a diverse perspective on life, culture, and society.

 In late 2008, he had his first story “Lord of the Dome” published in New York Twist Magazine and not too long after “The Trees of Evermore” won a writing contest to be published in the North Shoreian Magazine.
-A few months later “Lord of the Dome” was made into a short film after winning a contest by WeMakeYourMovie.com.
+A few months later “Lord of the Dome” was made into a short film after winning a YouTube contest.

 Along with these accomplishments, he founded the business community and resource BeYourArt.com.
 The website grew to almost seven hundred artists and published eleven video/audio podcasts, co-published ten articles with the North Shoreian Magazine, and hosted an annual “Be Your Art Writing Contest” where the winner received a custom artist logo worth five hundred dollars.
 Sadly the site was closed in 2011 as Judah decided to devote more time to his own art.

 He was also blessed to be a preliminary judge for storysouth’s 2009-2012 Million Writers Award.
 Each time he read through a long list of wonderful science fiction and fantasy stories to finally select a handful to be considered as potential winners.

 At the beginning of 2010, he had the amazing opportunity to have a two-week residency at Robert Wilson’s Watermill Center, where he wrote the Watermill Grimoire, along with a handful of character-driven vignettes based on artifacts from the Watermill archive.
 The characters from the vignettes are the driving force behind the Watermill Grimoire fairy tale.